kylifish0100/simple-CAD/README.md

-# CG CAD Assignment Start Repo
+# CG CAD Individual Assignment Start Repo

 This gives you a starting point for the CAD assignment.
 We mainly wanted to help you with some of the GUI code as it is not the main focus of this assignment,  you are welcome to change or refactor the code as much as you wish.